-- 1 Following the positioning logic (See "Executing touch probe cycles", page 280), the control positions the touch probe at rapid traverse (value from column FMAX) to the center of the first hole 1 - 2 Then the probe moves to the entered measuring height and probes four points to find the first hole center. - 3 The touch probe returns to the clearance height and then to the position entered as center of the second hole 2. - 4 The TNC moves the touch probe to the entered measuring height and probes four points to find the second hole center. - 5 The touch probe returns to the clearance height and then to the position entered as center of the third hole 3. - 6 The TNC moves the touch probe to the entered measuring height and probes four points to find the third hole center. - 7 Finally the TNC returns the touch probe to the clearance height and processes the determined datum depending on the cycle parameters Q303 and Q305 (See "Characteristics common to all touch probe cycles for datum setting", page 306) and saves the actual values in the Q parameters listed below. - 8 If desired, the TNC subsequently measures the datum in the touch probe axis in a separate probing.
+- 1 Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 294) to the center of the first hole 1. - 2 Then the probe moves to the entered measuring height and probes four points to find the first hole center. - 3 The touch probe returns to the clearance height and then to the position entered as center of the second hole 2. - 4 The TNC moves the touch probe to the entered measuring height and probes four points to find the second hole center. - 5 The touch probe returns to the clearance height and then to the position entered as center of the third hole 3. - 6 The TNC moves the touch probe to the entered measuring height and probes four points to find the third hole center. - 7 Finally the TNC returns the touch probe to the clearance height and processes the determined datum depending on the cycle parameters Q303 and Q305 (see "Characteristics common to all touch probe cycles for datum setting", page 322) and saves the actual values in the Q parameters listed below. - 8 If desired, the TNC subsequently measures the datum in the touch probe axis in a separate probing.